wishabi/global-docker-compose/README.md

 3. Make sure that your Docker process can use at least 5GB of memory.
 On Mac you can do this via Docker for Mac -> Resources.

 That's it!
 You can access your local Lenses at [http://localhost:3030](http://localhost:3030), with both username and password set to `admin`.
+It typically takes about 30-45 seconds to start Lenses.
+If you're not seeing it past that, make sure you've given Docker enough memory (see #3 above).

 ### Redis